 Well, I am not saying two hours is enough to see all of Rome.
 But it is (just about) enough to give a brief glimpse of what Rome has to offer.

 Two weeks ago, we were faced with exactly this situation.
-We were heading to Rome on business and had a little time to kill between arriving in Rome and meeting the client.
-For my colleague it was her first time in Rome (well she had been to Rome airport a few times, but never actually in Rome itself).
+We were heading to Rome on business.
+And we had a little time to kill between arriving in Rome and meeting the client.
+For my colleague it was her first time in Rome (well she had been to Rome airport several times, but never actually in Rome).
 I’ve visited Rome before (if you are planning your first trip to Rome, ‘How to get around Rome’ and ‘Rome on a Budget’ might come handy?).
-So I took the lead and put together a tour that we should be able to complete in two hours.
-And that would show her some of the famous sites of Rome.
+So I took the lead and put together a tour that should allow us to see Rome in two hours.
+Well, not all of it, but some of the most famous sites of Rome.

 When it comes to what to do in Rome in two hours, you are spoiled for choices and there is no way you can see it all.
 But that doesn’t mean you shouldn’t try.

 Let’s get going, I hope you are wearing comfortable shoes?

 We started our two-hour walking tour at Termini, Rome’s main train station.
 If you are arriving from the airport by train, Termini is where you get off the train.